-ł protec i Conises ioi i ii.d. option 3.
-Quantitative rictious

-CIVE 5263 Terrain Analysis

-CIVE 5343 Urban Transportation Planning

-CS 5273 Advanced Software Engineering

-CS 5413 Data Structures and Algorithm Analysis II

-5423 Principles of Database Systems

-CS 5433 Distributed Database Systems

-ECON 5903 Regional Economic Analysis and Policy

-ECON 5913 Urban Economics

-MSIS 5543 Advanced File and Data Management for Business

-MSIS 5623 Information and Network Technology Management

-MSIS 5643 Advanced Database Development

-MSIS 5653 Advanced Systems Development

-NREM 5133 Advanced Topics in Forest Biometrics

-NREM 5193 Spatial and Non-Spatial Database Management

-POLS 5013 Quantitative Methods of Political Analysis

-REMS 5013 Research Design and Methodology

-REMS 6003 Analysis of Variance

-REMS 6013 Multiple Regression Analysis in Behavioral Studies

-SOC 5213 Techniques of Population Analysis

-SOC 5243 Social Research Design

-SOC 5263 Quantitative Analysis of Social Research

-STAT 5013 Statistics for Experimenters I

-STAT 5023 Statistics for Experimenters II

-STAT 5033 Nonparametric Methods

-STAT 5043 Sample Survey Designs

-STAT 5053 Time Series Analysis

-STAT 5063 Multivariate Methods

-STAT 5073 Categorical Data Analysis

-STAT 5513 Multivariate Analysis

-Option #4: The student must demonstrate proficiency in qualitative methods by successfully completing Geography 5423 (Geographic Renderings in Qualitative Methods) and an additional 9 hours of graduate-level coursework in qualitative techniques (12 hours total; all grades must be A or B).
+F TOTAL TRANSPORTED TO CONTRACT TO THE STATE OF THE STATE O CIVE 5343 Urban Transportation Planning CS 5273 Advanced Software Engineering CS 5413 Data Structures and Algorithm Analysis II CS 5423 Principles of Database Systems CS 5433 Big Data Management ECON 6903 Regional Economic Analysis and Policy ECON 6913 Urban Economics MSIS 5543 Advanced File and Data Management for Business MSIS 5623 Information and Network Technology Management MSIS 5643 Advanced Database Development MSIS 5653 Advanced Systems Analysis and Design NREM 5133 Advanced Topics in Forest Biometrics NREM 5193 Spatial and Non-Spatial Database Management POLS 5013 Quantitative Methods REMS 5013 Research Design and Methodology

+'''

+REMS 6003

+Analysis of Variance

+REMS 6013

+Multiple Regression Analysis in Behavioral Studies

+SOC 5213

+Techniques of Population Analysis

+SOC 5243

+Social Research Design

+SOC 5263

+Quantitative Analysis of Social Research

+STAT 5013

+Statistics for Experimenters I

+STAT 5023

+Statistics for Experimenters II

+STAT 5033

+Nonparametric Methods

+STAT 5043

+Sample Survey Designs

+STAT 5053

+Time Series Analysis

+STAT 5063

+Statistical Machine Learning with R

+STAT 5073

+Categorical Data Analysis

+STAT 5513

+Multivariate Analysis

+'''

+• Option #4: The student must demonstrate proficiency in qualitative methods by successfully completing Geography 5423 (Geographic Renderings in Qualitative Methods) and an additional 9 hours of graduate-level coursework in qualitative techniques (12 hours total; all grades must be A or B).
 A list of courses approved for this option is given below.
 Prerequisites taken for these courses do not count towards the 12 hours.
 Other graduate courses may be used to satisfy this requirement if first approved by the student's advisor and the department's Graduate Committee.
 Students who complete GEOG 5423 as part of their M.S. programs must still complete 12 hours for this option as a Ph.D. student; simply choose 12 hours from the list below.